CloudI/CloudI/README.markdown

 ### What is CloudI?

-(short answer) "An application server that efficiently integrates with many languages, many databases, and many messaging buses in a way that is both scalable and fault-tolerant."
+(short answer) "A distributed application server that provides efficient messaging for many programming languages within a single service abstraction that is both scalable and fault-tolerant."

 (shorter answer) "A rock-solid transaction processing system for flexible software development."